-A study funded by the Institute of Museum and Library Studies (IMLS) which exams the extent of catalogers' use of content designation available in MARC 21 by analyzing nearly 56 million records from OCLC's WorldCat database.
-The project has three goals:
+A study funded by the Institute of Museum and Library Studies (IMLS) that examined the extent of catalogers' use of content designation available in MARC 21 by analyzing nearly 56 million records from OCLC's WorldCat database.
+The project had three goals:

 - Provide empirical evidence to document MARC 21 content designation use